 Sometimes students share information with us about their demographics, which may help put their application experience into a bit more perspective.

-This student identifies as a white British man who went to a fee-paying school.
+This student identifies as a white man who went to a comprehensive school that doesn’t regularly send students to medical school.

 Course: Standard undergraduate

 Admissions Tests: UCAT; BMAT

 When did you decide to apply to medicine?

 How did you choose which universities to apply to?